-- 6.1 The historic slope, massing, configuration, and materials of the roof must be preserved and maintained. - 6.2 The following roofing materials are allowed: Built up, metal, single-ply membrane, and other appropriate materials. - 6.3 Historic eaves, coping, cornices, dormers, parapets, and roof trim must be retained, and should be repaired with material matching in size, finish, module, and color. - 6.4 Mechanical equipment, skylights, and solar panels on the roof must be set back or screened so that they are not visible to a person standing at ground level on the opposite side of any adjacent right-of-way.
+- 6.1 The historic slope, massing, configuration, and materials of the roof must be preserved and maintained. - 6.2 The following roofing materials are allowed: composition shingles and wood shingles.
+The following roofing materials are not allowed: built-up, metal, clay tiles, single-ply membrane, slate tiles, synthetic wood shingle, synthetic clay tile, and terra-cotta tiles.

+- 6.3 Historic eaves, coping, cornices, dormers, parapets, and roof trim must be retained, and should be repaired with material matching in size, finish, module, and color. - 6.4 Skylights and solar panels on the roof must be set back or screened so that they are not visible to a person standing at ground level on the opposite side of any adjacent right-of-way. - 6.5 Mechanical equipment may not be placed on the roof.

-7. PORCHES AND BALCONIES
+7. PORCHES

 - 7.1 Historic porches are protected. - 7.2 Porches on protected facades may not be enclosed.
-It is recommended that existing enclosed porches on protected facades be restored to their historic appearance. - 7.3 Historic columns, detailing, railings, and trim on porches are protected.

-7.4 Porch floors must be concrete.
-Porch floors may not be covered with carpet or paint.
+It is recommended that existing enclosed porches on protected facades be restored to their historic appearance. - 7.3 Historic columns, detailing, railings, and trim on porches are protected. - 7.4 Porch floors must be wood. - 7.5 Porch floors may not be covered with carpet or other applies materials.
+Wood floors must be painted or stained.
 A clear sealant is acceptable on porch floors.